OlehProtsak/Code-Quiz/README.md

 5. **Customization:**
    - Change or add questions without altering the existing structure.
    - Clone the repository to your local machine.
-   - Simply modify the questions in the code to suit your preferences(questions.js)
+   - Simply modify the questions in the code to suit your preferences.

    ![Prompt 'length of password'](starter/assets/images/questions.png.png)

 ## Credits

 N/A